atlas-runtime/atlas-guides/setup_atlas.md

 $ cd $ATLAS_ROOT/quickjs/src
 # It will take some time to build the standalone quickjs interpreter
 $ make
-# after this point, the binary is generated and is called qjs
+# after this point, the binary is generated and is called qjs and is located at
+$ATLAS_ROOT/quickjs/qjs
 ```

 ## Running Scripts
 All scripts in this guide assume that are being executed from `$ATLAS_ROOT/atlas-client`

 ### Hash Example